Building and Use Restrictions

 Advice and Guidance from the Board of Trustees

 To provide guidance to property owners, architects and developers, the Board of Trustees has created these qualitative and quantitative Guidelines that pertain to both renovations and all new construction.
-These Guidelines provide solid benchmarks for most Village properties, however, the Board recognizes there are properties in each plat of the Village that exhibit unique characteristics, therefore meeting the benchmarks will not guarantee plan approval.
+These Guidelines are not meant to be a prescriptive checklist of every factor considered in assessing the acceptability of a proposed plan, but rather a broader set of principles/factors used to help evaluate whether a proposed plan is harmonious with the neighborhood.
+The Board recognizes there are properties in each plat of the Village that exhibit unique characteristics, therefore meeting the letter of the requirements in these Guidelines will not guarantee plan approval.
 Property that is wide in comparison with neighboring property, property that is deep but narrow, property with an unusual grade, and property that is on or near a corner may present different or additional challenges and require special consideration.

 Ultimately it is the homeowner's responsibility to ensure development of a plan that will comply with the Village Guidelines.
 It is recommended that homeowners select an architect with successful working experience in the Village or request their architect review the archives of original home plans on file at the Village Hall.

-In making its determination to approve or deny a plan submission, the Building and Use Restrictions permit the Board of Trustees to take into consideration the suitability or desirability of the proposed plan, for aesthetics or for other reasons, including the relationship of the proposed plan to the site, its harmony with the surrounding structures and its effect on the view from adjacent or neighboring properties.
+In making its determination to approve or deny a plan submission, the Deed Restrictions permit the Board of Trustees to take into consideration the suitability or desirability and aesthetics of the proposed plan, including the relationship of the proposed plan to the site, its harmony with the surrounding structures and its effect on the view from adjacent or neighboring properties.